SamuelAmihere/Transnet/README.md

 Flow on EC : 10
 Travel time on EC : 4.0
 ```
+The travel time values provide insights into the efficiency of each link in terms of the time taken to traverse them.
+Links AB, AD, and EC have significant flow, each with 10 units, indicating substantial traffic volume.
+Links BC and DE have no flow, suggesting that travelers are not utilizing these routes in the equilibrium state.
+Links AB and EC have the lowest travel times, indicating efficient traffic flow.
+Links AD and DE have higher travel times, suggesting potential congestion or longer distances.

 ### Plot the convergence of travel times and equilibrium flow